The Hidden Face (book): VII. The Riddle of Glory

 In the quiet life of Thérèse there was revived the ancient, original, Gospel concept of sanctity, of the baptized Christian whose whole life reflects Christ in all its elements, who is saintly not because he does or says special things which set him off from others, but because he is a tiny member of Christ present in the world and because he endeavors to walk worthily in the path of his vocation.Görres admits that human efforts played a significant role in the origination and propagation of the devotion to Thérèse, but she also credits divine providence and confirmation as vital to the flourishing of the movement.
 In this chapter, Görres also claims that the particular circumstances of the saint's life allowed Thérèse to express a message that represents a hidden and widespread number of faithful members of the Church from throughout the centuries.

 Reception

 In 1990, psychologist Fr.
-Benedict Groeschel, C.F.R., praised the book not only as an account of St. Thérèse but further as, “One of the most outstanding biographies of a saint ever written is The Hidden Face, the life of Thérése of Lisieux, by Ida F. Goerres."
+Benedict Groeschel, C.F.R., praised the book not only as an account of St. Thérèse but, in addition, he wrote, “One of the most outstanding biographies of a saint ever written is The Hidden Face, the life of Thérése of Lisieux, by Ida F. Goerres."
+In 1985, John F.X.
+Harriett, in his column in the UK Catholic magazine The Tablet, called The Hidden Face the "most outstanding" of all biographies of saints.

-And at the time the English translation of The Hidden Face was released in 1959, there were many positive reviews in the UK and the USA.
+At the time the English translation of The Hidden Face was released in 1959, there were many positive reviews in the UK and the USA.
 For example: